 An LOA protects your registration/endorsement status over the period, where you may not be available to practice.
 Continuing Professional Development (CPD) points and supervision requirements are suspended for the period.

-To apply for LOA, please refer to page 19 of our Registration Policy (2020), and:
+To apply for LOA, please refer to page 18 of our Membership and Practitioner Registration Policy (2023), and:

 - Formally request LOA, by writing to the dapaanz Registrar, prior to going on leave.

 - If more than 12 months of LOA is required, apply for an extension before the first year is completed.